Common Myths About Food Co-ops

 To become a member of most co-ops, you invest a small amount of money in the form of shares.
 Most co-ops allow you to buy them all at once or over time (but most member benefits start at once).
 Your shares make you a co-owner of the co-op along with the other members.
 If for any reason you decide to leave the co-op, there is a process to get your investment refunded.

-There’s no reason to become a member if I can shop at the co-op for free.
+There’s no reason to become a member.

 For instance, members can vote in co-op issues, so they get a say in how the co-op works and where it spends its money.
 And speaking of money, when the co-op turns a profit, members may be eligible for a patronage refund in proportion to their purchases.
 There’s also a host of other member benefits that are specific to each co-op (just talk to the staff to find out more).